dapr/cli/README.md

 ### Install Dapr on your local machine (self-hosted)

-In self-hosted mode, dapr can be installed with the placement, redis and zipkin containers enabled by default(recommended) or without them which also does not require docker to be available in the environment.
+In self-hosted mode, dapr can be initialized using the CLI  with the placement, redis and zipkin containers enabled by default(recommended) or without them which also does not require docker to be available in the environment.

-#### With Containers
+#### Default Init
 ([Prerequisite](#Prerequisites): Docker is available in the environment - recommended)

 With this option, multiple default configuration files and containers are installed along with the dapr runtime binary.